GuddiGupta04/portfolio-website/README.md

-this is the mini pyython projects repo.
+this is the mini python project repo.